Psychology

 Financial Aid

-Why Choose Bushnell?
+Why Choose Psychology at Bushnell?

 The psychology major prepares students for careers in community and social services, as well as mental health and counseling.
 It’s also a great major for those interested in people-oriented fields like human resources, business, marketing, education, and ministry.
 With available concentration options, our personalized degree sets the foundation students need for career paths in corrections and law to behavioral neuroscience and medicine.